elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_06.md

 ## How to access

 Ideally, data and training material should be accessible using standard protocols (http, api, etc.), as well as possibly using fully automated protocols (such as scrapers or crawlers).
 Anyone with a computer and an internet connection should be able to obtain a description of the training materials and who to contact, without necessarily having access to the materials themselves.
-In other words, you should be able to view and (down)load the metadata (see Chapter 4) without specialised tools.
-Therefore, a unique identifier (see Chapter 5) and the location (see Chapter 9) where the training material is stored, are essential elements.
+In other words, you should be able to view and (down)load the metadata (see [Chapter 4: Metadata & annotation](chapter_04.md)) without specialised tools.
+Therefore, a unique identifier (see [Chapter 5: Give it a unique identifier](chapter_05.md)) and the location (see [Chapter 9: Boosting discoverability](chapter_09.md)) where the training material is stored, are essential elements.

 That said, access to training materials may be open or limited.
 Consider the following levels of access: